-An act to amend Section 48205 of, and to add Sections 49428.1 and 49428.2 to, the Education Code, relating to pupil health.
+An act to amend Section 48205 of, and to add Sections 49428.15 and 49428.2 to, the Education Code, relating to pupil health, and declaring the urgency thereof, to take effect immediately.

 legislative counsel's digest

 SB 14, as amended, Portantino.
 Pupil health: school employee and pupil training: excused absences: youth mental and behavioral health.